 ||Between 1980 and 2013, the decline in the annual number of known juvenile offenders who killed family members was slow and steady, in stark contrast to the number of those who killed acquaintances and strangers.

 [ CSV file ]

-- In 2012, the number of family members murdered by known juvenile offenders was about one-third the number in 1980.
+- In 2013, the number of family members murdered by known juvenile offenders was about half the number in 1980.

 Internet citation: OJJDP Statistical Briefing Book